EricTheOnlyOne/questie/README.md

 # How to deploy

-"npm run deploy" to build and deploy the app on gh pages
+"npm run deploy" to build and deploy the app on gh pages: https://erictheonlyone.github.io/activity_tracker/

 # Getting Started with Create React App